Church of St. Mary of Blachernae: History

 In 450, Empress Aelia Pulcheria began to construct a church near an ayazma or holy water spring situated outside the walls of Theodosius II at the foot of the sixth hill of Constantinople.
 After her death in 453, the shrine was completed by her husband, Emperor Marcian.

 Emperor Leo I erected two other buildings near the church: a parekklesion, named Ayía Sorós (holy reliquary) because it hosted the holy mantle and robe of the Virgin brought from Palestine in 473, and the ´Ayion Loúsma (sacred bath) building, which enclosed the spring.

 During the first quarter of the 6th century, Emperors Justin I and Justinian I restored and enlarged the church.

 The growing importance of the complex encouraged the Emperors to move to the surrounding area and start building what would become the imperial Palace of Blachernae.
-The Blachernae name may derive from an old term used for the Romanians (Vlach, Blac, etc.) and from a small colony of Vlachs.
+Skarlatos Byzantios, in his influential work called "Constantinople", mentions the original Greek tradition that the district was named after the fish species called "Lakernai" in latin, which the locals fished there in large quantities and called "Blachernai".
+According to a Romanian author, Ilie Gherghel, the name may derive from an old term used for the Romanians (Vlach, Blac, etc.) and from a small colony of Vlachs.

 The church contained a famous icon of the Virgin, the Vlachernítissa, named after the church.
 It was painted on wood and decorated with gold and silver.
 The Byzantines considered this icon and the relics of the Virgin kept in the parekklesion to be extremely powerful at a time of war or natural disaster.
 The first proof of their power came in 626 when Constantinople was besieged by the combined armies of the Avars and the Persians at a time when Emperor Heraclius was away fighting the Persians in Mesopotamia.
 His son Constantine, the Patriarch Sergius and Patrician Bonus carried the icon along the ramparts and shortly afterwards the Avar army was destroyed.
 The Khan of the Avars said afterwards that he had been frightened by the vision of a jewel-bedecked woman walking along the walls.